dafny-lang/dafny/docs/DafnyRef/Attributes.md

 The success message is optional but is recommended if errorMessage is set.

+### 11.4.6. `{:contradiction}`

+Silences warnings about this assertion being involved in a proof using contradictory assumptions when `--warn-contradictory-assumptions` is enabled.
+This allows clear identification of intentional proofs by contradiction.

 ## 11.5.
 Attributes on variable declarations

 ### 11.5.1. `{:assumption}` {#sec-assumption}